patrickward/hop/pulse/README.md

 ## Notes

-- The metrics dashboard is designed to be lightweight and doesn't require external dependencies
+- The pulse dashboard is designed to be lightweight and doesn't require external dependencies
 - All metrics are collected in-memory
 - The dashboard uses vanilla JavaScript for auto-refresh functionality
 - Metric collection has minimal performance impact